MonzterDev/Adventures-Craft-Minecraft-Server/README.md

 ![image](https://user-images.githubusercontent.com/36930553/158351562-4ecbd0db-7341-4cfa-86b8-c1bf949585cd.png)

+## Credits
+I am the only contributor to this entire project.
+I'm including this because people have already claimed this project as a their own, as a way of padding their resume, when trying to join other Server Projects.

+If someone does take credit, feel free to open an issue explaining it, or contact me through any means, my Discord is: Monzter#4951

 ## Benefits
 While working on this project I learned a lot!
 The files you're seeing now and even the oldest commit doesn't show the first year or maybe even longer of work I put into this.
 Why do I mention that?
 It's because I have made so many changes over time to **improve Server Performance**, **optimize Workflow**, **increase Scalability**, and much more!